What’s strange in the Granite Belt Wine Region?

 “My daughter said we should tell Scott Morrison to get organised now to close Australia down every five years so people will spend their money in this country.”

-And spend we did, visiting eight wineries over our two-day whirlwind tour of the Granite Belt Wine Region.
-At each, we bought one or two, and sometimes three or more, of their finest wines.
+And spend I did, visiting eight wineries over my two-day whirlwind tour of the Granite Belt Wine Region.
+At each, I bought one or two, and sometimes three or more, of their finest wines.

 Here is a summary of what we found in the Granite Belt Wine Region.